 ...Or Are They?

-After you reveal a chaos token, spend 2 resources: Ignore that chaos token and reveal another one to resolve.
-If that token has a symbol, remove Lucky Dice from the game.
+When you reveal a non- chaos token, spend 2 resources: Ignore that chaos token and reveal another one to resolve.
+If that token has a symbol, remove Lucky Dice from the game (cannot be ignored/canceled).

 UPDATE after FAQ 1.1: The dice are great for investigators with an over-the-curve economy.